meszaros-lajos-gyorgy/arx-fatalis-complete-darkness/readme.txt

 turning off torches and setting pre-calculated lights to black.

 author: Lajos Mészáros (m_lajos@hotmail.com)
-version: 1.1
+version: 1.2

 ------------
  DISCLAMERS
 ------------

-Loading savefiles:

-Torches will not be turned off, if you load an existing savefile.
-If you want torches to be turned off by default, then start a new game.
+- Torches will not be turned off, if you reload a savefile and revisit a location, that you have already visited

-Some levels are work in progress, as changing the LLF files seem to not do anything:

-The following levels will not have any changes:

-Level 1 - The City of Arx (level 11)
-Level 2 - The Akbaa temple (level 14)
-Level 4 - The underground Lake (level 3)
-Level 7 - The Mushroom Forest (level 6)
-Level 7 - The Crypt, Level 4 (level 22)

-Entities will still glow a bit, but it's hardcoded into the game, that can't be changed
+- Entities will still glow a bit, but it's hardcoded into the game, that can't be changed

 --------------
  Installation